scitran/client/List.md

 When you know the general structure of the data in a project, and you would like to find a specific container or the files in a container, you can use the scitran.lookup or the scitran.list method.
 These methods are similar to the Unix 'ls' command; or, if you prefer, to the Windows 'dir' command.

 ## Lookup
+Can the web interface produce the string we would use for 'lookup'?
+Should this be shown in the 'Session' label string, or the acquisition string, or the Information box when it comes up?

 ## List
 The list method specifies two arguments.
 The first is the type of object you would like to return; the second specifies the id of the container to list.
 Listing is much like using 'dir' or 'ls' on a file system.